lingtalfi/Light_DeveloperWizard/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/GenerateBreezeApiProcess.md

 - [GenerateBreezeApiProcess::doExecute](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/GenerateBreezeApiProcess/doExecute.md) &ndash; Executes the process.
 - [LightDeveloperWizardBaseProcess::getSymbolicPath](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/LightDeveloperWizardBaseProcess/getSymbolicPath.md) &ndash; Returns the given absolute path, with the application directory replaced by a symbol if found.
 - [LightDeveloperWizardBaseProcess::getTablePrefix](https://github.com/lingtalfi/Light_DeveloperWizard/blob/master/doc/api/Ling/Light_DeveloperWizard/WebWizardTools/Process/LightDeveloperWizardBaseProcess/getTablePrefix.md) &ndash; Returns the table prefix from either the preferences (if found), or guessed from the given createFile otherwise.
+- WebWizardToolsProcess::prepare &ndash; An opportunity for the process to create the controls, and/or to change the label of the process dynamically.
 - WebWizardToolsProcess::getReport &ndash; Returns the report of this instance.
 - WebWizardToolsProcess::getControls &ndash; Returns the controls of this instance.
 - WebWizardToolsProcess::setWebWizard &ndash; Sets the webWizard.